What is Kyleena and how is it used?

 If pregnancy occurs while using Kyleena, remove Kyleena because leaving it in place may increase the risk of spontaneous abortion and preterm labor.
 Removal of Kyleena or probing of the uterus may also result in spontaneous abortion.
 In the event of an intrauterine pregnancy with Kyleena, consider the following:

 If a woman becomes pregnant with Kyleena in place and if Kyleena cannot be removed or the woman chooses not to have it removed, warn her that failure to remove Kyleena increases the risk of miscarriage, sepsis, premature labor and premature delivery.
+Advise her of isolated reports of virilization of the female fetus following local exposure to LNG during pregnancy with an LNG IUS in place [see Use In Specific Populations].
 Follow her pregnancy closely and advise her to report immediately any symptom that suggests complications of the pregnancy.

 Severe infection or sepsis, including Group A streptococcal sepsis (GAS), have been reported following insertion of a LNG-releasing IUS.
 In some cases, severe pain occurred within hours of insertion followed by sepsis within days.
 Because death from GAS is more likely if treatment is delayed, it is important to be aware of these rare but serious infections.
 Aseptic technique during insertion of Kyleena is essential in order to minimize serious infections such as GAS.